and is a festival the right place for you?

 There’s no denying that taking children to a music festival can be very hard work, and it’s not everyone’s cup of tea – but for those uber cool, let’s have it, this is how we roll type of parent (that’s you) you might take the plunge and hopefully find the rewards are well worth the effort.
 Accept that you won’t see everything you would see if you didn’t have children with you, get in the festival spirit of what will be will be, and let the adventures begin…

 A festival is full of things to watch, learn, and do and if you’ve been an avid festival-goer before kids, you are now sure to see things you completely missed while you spent past years waving your arms in the dance tent!
 Taking your children to a good festival offers them such a rich opportunity to broaden their horizons and open their eyes to creativity and culture that they would be hard-pressed to experience in normal life.
-I personally feel that festival-going is so educational that it should almost be part of the National Curriculum, but maybe that’s taking a bit far! 😉
+Festival-going is so educational that we believe it should be part of the National Curriculum, but maybe that’s taking it a bit far! 😉

-Another good starting place would be our Family-Friendly Festivals Map so you can find one within a manageable traveling distance, which is better for the environment and means you don’t have to factor in a 5 hour journey before you’ve even got to the festival car park queues.
+Another good starting place would be our Family-Friendly Festivals Map so you can find one within a manageable travelling distance, which is better for the environment and means you don’t have to factor in a 5-hour journey before you’ve even get to the festival car park queues.

 But what else should you consider when choosing a festival to take your kids to?

 SIZE – When it comes to festivals, big is not always best.
-The capacity of a festival is not a measure of how crowded the festival might feel because this depends more on the number of stages and different areas and the overall size of the site, capacity does however give a reasonable indication of the size of the festival (and of how long it might take you to get into the carpark!).
-Festival organisers will never tell you how many tickets have actually been sold unless they have sold out, so you may expect 3,000 people and in the end only be sharing the site with a few hundred (sometimes this is an advantage, but other times too few people can kill the atmosphere off completely!)
+The capacity of a festival is not a measure of how crowded the festival might feel because this depends more on the number of stages and different areas and the overall size of the site, capacity does, however, give a reasonable indication of the size of the festival (and of how long it might take you to get from one place to another.
+Carrying tired children 20 minutes up a hill when they’ve fallen asleep is no fun for anyone.

-In general smaller festivals are likely to be good for families even if there isn’t a great deal of children’s entertainment on offer purely because it feels small, safe and usually less crowded – often these are in one field so it’s easier to keep an eye on your children if they are having a bit of free-range time.
-You will be able to get closer to the bands at a small festival too.
+In general smaller festivals are a good option for first-time families.
+Even if there isn’t a great deal of children’s entertainment on offer purely because it feels small, safe and usually less crowded.
+Often these are in one field so it’s easier to keep an eye on your children if they are having a bit of free-range time.
+You will be able to get closer to the bands at a small festival too meaning kids can begin to appreciate the joys of live performance.

-I like to support local events too – you get a great community spirit, it’s arguably greener, and it supports the local economy and local talent.
-It’s usually cheaper, and if things are not going well then it’s not a huge problem to just go home.
+We believe it’s important to support local grass-roots events too – you get a great community spirit, it’s arguably greener, and it supports the local economy and local talent.
+It’s usually heaps cheaper if the bands are less known, and if things are not going well then it’s not a huge problem to just go home without feeling you’ve wasted hundreds of pounds on tickets.
+Start small and local and you won’t go wrong with little ones.

-However, if you want a superb range of workshops and a big name line up you probably going to have to splash out on a larger festival with a larger budget.
+However, if you want a superb range of workshops and a big-name line-up you are probably going to have to splash out on a larger festival with a larger budget.

 TERRAIN – It’s not the first thing you think of but the terrain of the festival site could make a big impact on your energy levels.
 If you have been walking huge distances, pushing buggies uphill, or battling through 10 inches of mud all day then you will all feel more tired.
 Festival sites with hardstanding and concrete paths are great for buggy and trolley users – but far less attractive.
 Hills are less comfortable to camp on because you roll downhill when you sleep.
 Natural shade from trees is a blessing in hot weather and sudden downpours.
 Even the soil type and contours of the earth are worth considering if there’s a risk of heavy rain and a resulting mud bath or flooding.

-LINE UP, WORKSHOPS, ENTERTAINMENT – You may be particularly keen on a certain headliner but let’s face it, when you have kids, you may find yourself foregoing that performance if the kids need to return to the tent early.
+LINE UP, WORKSHOPS, ENTERTAINMENT – You may be particularly keen on a certain headliner but let’s face it, when you have kids, you may find yourself foregoing that performance if the kids need the toilet / feel hungry / want to be elsewhere / just are not playing game.
 So choosing a festival based solely on one band is never a good idea.
 Make sure that there is a good range of stuff going on at various times all day so that there is enough to keep the whole family reasonably happy for the majority of the time.
 Family festivals are all about compromise.

 Check out the variety of workshops, whether there are talks, storytelling, dancing, discos, theatre, arts… and all the other things you and your family members will enjoy…